-Diversified funds often contain plenty of companies that have a positive impact in the world by manufacturing essential goods, developing technologies that improve standards of living and much more.
-But if an investor feels strongly about particular sustainability issues, an ESG strategy might be suitable.
+Diversified funds often contain plenty of companies that have a positive impact in the world by manufacturing essential goods, developing technologies that improve standards of living, and much more.
+But if an investor feels strongly about particular ESG issues, a sustainability strategy might be suitable.
 However, trying to focus on too many issues can lead to a confused outcome, just like combining too many strong flavours can ruin the taste of a dish.
-When evaluating an ESG strategy, make sure it has a clear focus on the issues that matter most to you.
+When evaluating a sustainability strategy, make sure it has a clear focus on the issues that matter most to you.